marcelfarres/Play_Your_Mood/README.md

 **Run the program.**
   6. Open `openvibe-designer.cmd` from `src/dist` and load:
-    1. If online mode `load Arousal-Valence-Enobio-online.xml` or `Arousal-Valence-Emotiv-online.xml` from `OpenViBE_config` folder.
+    1. If on-line mode `load Arousal-Valence-Enobio-online.xml` or `Arousal-Valence-Emotiv-online.xml` from `OpenViBE_config` folder.
-    2. If offline mode `load Arousal-Valence-Enobio-offline.xml` or `Arousal-Valence-Emotiv-offline.xml` from `OpenViBE_config` folder.
+    2. If off-line mode `load Arousal-Valence-Enobio-offline.xml` or `Arousal-Valence-Emotiv-offline.xml` from `OpenViBE_config` folder.
       NOTE: Remember to choose input file.
-  7. (if online)Open `openvibe-adquisition-server.cmd`
+  7. (if on-line)Open `openvibe-adquisition-server.cmd`
     1. Choose Enobio/Emotiv device from the drivers list
     2. Check that connection port is `1024`.
     3. (if Enobio) Open Driver Properties and
       1. Set number of channels.
-      2. Set mac addresss (rear in Enobio device).
+      2. Set mac address (rear in Enobio device).
       3. Load `Enobio_ch_config.txt` (in `OpenViBE_config`) or enter electrode names for each channel.
     4. Click `Connect`.
     5. Click `Play`.